 Distinguished guest commentators included: Ernesto Velazquez (Supreme Court of Ecuador, Catholic U of Ecuador, WC Philosophy and Religion Dept); William Gorman (Archdiocese of Wash.
 DC); Fred Israel (Attorney); Anthony Annett (International Monetary Fund)

-On Wednesday, March 26th, the Department of Philosophy and Religion hosts a seminar on Immanuel Kant’s highly influential essay, What is Enlightenment?
+On Wednesday, March 26th, the Department of Philosophy and Religion hosted a seminar on Immanuel Kant’s highly influential essay, What is Enlightenment?
 The seminar was co-led by Thomas May and Matthew Holtzman, both Tutors at St. John’s Annapolis.
 Holtzman, who was Visiting Assistant Professor at WC from 2010-2013, recently accepted a permanent position with St. John’s, his undergraduate alma mater.
-We are pleased to have him return to WC.
-The discussion is 4-6 p.m. in the Sophie Kerr Room on the second floor of the Miller Library.
+We were pleased to have him return to WC.
+The discussion was 4-6 p.m. in the Sophie Kerr Room on the second floor of the Miller Library.
 The roundtable format encourages audience discussion and (if possible) prior reading of a select translation.

 The Oxford Seminar

 Students of the Philosophy and Religion Program, in partnership with the Institute for Religion, Politics and Culture, have been going on the Oxford Research Seminar.
 The seminar, usually revolving around a theme in religion and politics, takes place over ten days at Oxford University in England, at the end of June while Oxford undergraduates are still in session.
 The program includes one-on-one tutoring and advising with Oxford faculty.
 Past philosophy students have subsequently been admitted to Oxford graduate programs.
 Students have obtained ample funding from a variety of sources.
 Ask the program director, Prof. Joseph Prud’homme (email@example.com), for details.